Positive Pregnancy Test??

 By the time my induction day came round I was so ready.
 I felt like I’d been pregnant for about 18 months by this point!
 I needed this baby out!
 Induction is not fun.
 I think the hospital was about 1,000 degrees.
 When the contractions started, I thought I just had wind!

-Thankfully I had both my husband and sister with me so they were helping me through each contraction.
-Even through the pain, I couldn’t help but laugh at them sometimes.
-As we had been at the hospital for some time my husband hadn’t had been able to change or anything and through one contraction I remember my sister saying to him, “your breath hums!”
-Husband then turns to me and says, “didn’t you pack me a toothbrush?”
+Thankfully I had both Daz and my sister with me so they were helping me through each contraction.
+Even through the pain I couldn’t help but laugh at them sometimes.
+As we had been at the hospital for some time Daz hadn’t had been able to change or anything and through one contraction I remember my sister saying to him, “your breath hums!”
+Daz then turns to me and says, “didn’t you pack me a toothbrush?”
 Honestly, I could have throttled him!
 I had been gently reminding him (nagging) for a week to pack his bag.
-I’d packed my bag and baby’s bag, the least he could do was pack his own damn bag!!
+I’d packed my bag and baby J’s bag, the least he could do was pack his own damn bag!!

 Labour not going to plan